iluwatar/java-design-patterns/update-method/README.md

 ---
+title: "Update Method Pattern in Java: Enhancing Game Loop Efficiency with Systematic Updates"
-title: Update Method
+shortTitle: Update Method
+description: "Explore the Update Method design pattern for Java, ideal for real-time games and applications.
+Learn how it optimizes performance by updating objects frame-by-frame to maintain synchronized, efficient operations."
 category: Behavioral
 language: en
 tag:
   - Abstraction
   - Data processing
   - Decoupling
   - Event-driven
   - Game programming
   - Polymorphism
 ---

 ## Also known as

 * Update Mechanism

-## Intent
+## Intent of Update Method Design Pattern

-Update method pattern simulates a collection of independent objects by telling each to process one frame of behavior at a time.
+The Update Method pattern in Java simulates a collection of independent objects by telling each to process one frame of behavior at a time.

-## Explanation
+## Detailed Explanation of Update Method Pattern with Real-World Examples

 Real-world example